RamonPradoMoreno/quarkus-performance-test/README.md

    5. It will ask you to create an index pattern, insert: `metricbeat*`
    6. Choose `@timestamp` as Time Filter field name.
    7. Enjoy the monitorization :stuck_out_tongue_winking_eye:

+## Load Test the containers

+If you want to send multiple requests to the service check `/testbech`.
+There is another readme inside explaining the process and some results obtained for this test.